CTUAvastLab/Mill.jl/docs/src/manual/leaf_data.md

 host_node = ArrayNode(hosts_ngrams)
 ```

-[Adding custom nodes](@ref) section shows one more slightly more complex way of processing strings, specifically Unix paths.
+[Custom nodes](@ref) section shows one more slightly more complex way of processing strings, specifically Unix paths.

 ## Putting it all together